tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `codeeditor` field type:
+The following options are available for the `codeeditor` form widget type:

 - `mode`: The programming language to use for syntax highlighting.
 Default is `css`.
 - `theme`: The color theme option passed to the CodeMirror JS library.
 Default is `material`.